Bachelors Degree Early Childhood Education

 The early childhood education degree program at Ferris State teaches a broad spectrum of early childhood education courses.
 Students of the early childhood education program learn about the education of children and study early childhood development, nutrition, first aid, children's literature and child psychology.
 They also receive a broad educational background by completing general education courses in English, mathematics, humanities and sociology.

 Advance Your Career with an Early Childhood Degree

 Practical experience is another significant part of the early childhood education degree program.
 Students with an early childhood education major have the opportunity in the child development laboratory to observe and work with infants, toddlers and pre-schoolers, applying theories and techniques taught in the classroom.
-Tot's Place is a Ferris-owned and operated childcare service that serves as a training and observation laboratory for early childhood education teaching students.
+Early Learning Center is a Ferris-owned and operated childcare service that serves as a training and observation laboratory for early childhood education teaching students.
 The center also offers quality care for children of students, faculty and staff of the University and members of the community.

 Early Childhood Education College Graduates Get Great Jobs

 Graduates of the early childhood education degree program often find responsible positions in Headstart programs, day care centers or family day care homes, elementary schools, hospitals, recreation centers or other child-oriented businesses.
 Job opportunities for students with an early childhood education major are increasing as parents rely more and more upon childcare outside the home.

 Other early childhood education degree graduates use their training in child development to supplement studies in nursing, dental hygiene, optometry, education, small business management and other business programs.
 Many college students become interested in the early childhood education curriculum simply because they want to become better parents.